leahelha/terrain-linear-regression-resampling/README.md

 ## Project overview:
 This is the code for reproducing our results in _Project 1_ of **FYS-STK4155** for the Autumn 2023 semester at UiO.
+It contains functions for making a prediction for the entire dataset after a model has been fitted with the training data, and functions for plotting and creating latex tables.
+The graphs from the plotting are stored in the _plots_ folder while the Latex tables are stored in the _tables_ folder.

 ## Installation instructions: